praekelt/mote/docs/multiple-mote-projects.rst

     │       └── iframe.html
     └── website

 This ``mote`` directory is reserved for overriding Mote's templates on a per-project basis. ``iframe.html`` is the template used within the iframe, and which encapsulates every pattern.
-Think of it as a Mote-specific ``base.html`` as one would find in any other Django project.
+Think of it as a Mote-specific ``base.html`` as one would find in any other Django project, and you can have a unique one for each Mote project in your repo.

 Iframe.html contents
 --------------------